infocyph/LocalDock/README.md

 can be enabled based on Environment file (.env)!

 >1.
 This is for local development only!
 >2.
-Don't state both apache & nginx in COMPOSE_PROFILES
+Don't state both apache & nginx in COMPOSE_PROFILES.

 ## Run the server the easiest way
 - Simply, create `.env` file, place your settings.